Daniel Snowman meets the co-founder of the University of Sussex and doyen of Victorian history.

 John D. Grainger investigates the creation of C.S.
 Forester’s naval hero of the Napoleonic Wars - and identifies not one but two Hornblower originals.

-Barbara Rogers ponders the question of when the British government knew of the true role of Auschwitz-Birkenau in the 'Final Solution'.
+When did the British government know of the true role of Auschwitz-Birkenau in the ‘Final Solution’?

 Revolutions and changes of dynasty seem to have happened with the regularity of clockwork on the island of Java.
 M.C.
 Ricklefs investigates.